 During the 4 weeks Therapists will have:

 20 x Practical Sessions with 1 child being treated by 2 or 3 therapists.

 Therapists generally work in pairs with 1 child at a time and throughout the course they have a variety of children with different presentations of Cerebral Palsy.

-  There will be a total of between 25 – 30 different children with Cerebral Palsy to treat during the 4 weeks, allowing a high level of supervised practical sessions, allowing participants to link theory into practice and become expert in analysis and handling.
+There will be a total of around 20 – 30 different children with Cerebral Palsy to treat during Part 2, allowing a high level of supervised practical sessions, allowing participants to link theory into practice and become expert in analysis and handling.

 Therapists and Doctors recommend this Course: